-Shocking Truth Behind Death of Ireland’s Egyptian Mummy Unraveled
+Shocking Truth Behind Death of Ireland’s Egyptian Mummy Exposed

 Researchers have established that Northern Ireland’s most famous Egyptian mummy was murdered.
-The mummy, which is the cadaver of a woman called Takabuti who lived 2,600 years ago, is now known to have been stabbed to death.
+The mummy, which is the cadaver of a woman called Takabuti who lived 2,600 years ago, is now known to have been stabbed in the back with an axe.
 A team of experts has also made a number of other discoveries about the woman, which is providing new insights into ancient Egypt during the 25th Dynasty.

 Takabuti is believed to have lived in Thebes, near modern Luxor.
 It appears that she was either the wife or the mistress of a noble.
-She herself was a daughter of an Egyptian priest and died in her twenties.
-During the 19 th century, “her mummy got caught up in the mummy trade that followed the Napoleonic Wars,” according to Live Science .
-It was purchased in Egypt by Thomas Greg a wealthy merchant, who brought the cadaver back with him to Belfast, in 1834.
+She was a daughter of an Egyptian priest and died in her twenties.
+During the 19th century, “her mummy got caught up in the mummy trade that followed the Napoleonic Wars,” according to Live Science .
+It was purchased in Egypt by Thomas Greg, a wealthy merchant, who brought the cadaver back with him to Belfast, in 1834.

 - Scans and DNA tests reveal the secrets of a rare African mummy